wdi-atx-11/dom-events-jquery/README.md

 	greeting.on('mouseover', popUpYay);
 });

-// code here does not wait for DOM to be ready
+// code down here does not wait for DOM to be ready
 // great place to define functions, even if they interact with the DOM function popUpYay(event){
     alert('Yay!');